#74: Megalopolis

 2 Stars

-I found myself sort of rushing home to write this review, and not in a good way.
+I found myself sort of rushing home to write this review, and not in a good way, unfortunately.
 I wanted to quickly capture my primary thoughts and feelings on this important movie before any sort of mental gymnastics could take place in my mind, where I began justifying and making amends with Francis Ford Coppola’s visionary tale.

 I’m home now, so here it goes: Megalopolis doesn’t work.
 There, I said it.
 It doesn’t work.
+And it especially doesn’t work as a narrative.

 So if Megalopolis doesn’t work as a narrative, maybe it works as an intellectual exercise?
 Granted, I may have missed something here, but the theme of the film seems practical rather than ambitious.
 The visual granduer seems to imply a much bigger idea than is actually there.
 What I gathered from the film is that we, human beings, should honor each other and the animals we protect, and look out for our children.